 Service Tips For The Tridan Flexpander

-If you own a Tridan Flexpander or are responsible for the maintenance on a Flexpander, we would like to take the time to show you some helpful maintenance tips for your equipment.
+If you own a Tridan Flexpander or are responsible for the maintenance of a Flexpander, we would like to take the time to show you some helpful maintenance tips for your equipment.
 Our Flexpander line is some of the best on the market today.
-These mechanical tube expanders can handle any work load.
+These mechanical tube expanders can handle any workload.
 Also, rest assured that when you buy a Tridan Flexpander, the quality speaks for itself.

 One of the first tips for the Flexpander is to routinely check the torque settings on your Flexpander rods and clutch nuts.
 This will maximize machine performance and component life.